 Conducts a range of programs to ensure the risk of animal and plant disease and pest incursion to southern NSW agriculture is minimised including monitoring, compliance and emergency management response.

-Provides an animal health service in the region by participating in national state and regional animal health programs, undertaking disease surveillance, delivering training for emergency disease preparedness and response, and assisting the RSPCA and other agencies in animal welfare matters.
+Provides an animal health service in the region by participating in national state and regional animal health programs, undertaking disease surveillance, delivering training for emergency disease preparedness and response, and assisting the LLS, RSPCA and other agencies in animal welfare matters.

 The Wagga Wagga Agricultural Institute (WWAI) has a long and distinguished history in agricultural research.

 Farrer was followed by other cereal breeders, notably Pridham, working from Cowra and assisted at Wagga by Robert Hurst.
 The Second World War interrupted efforts to combine baking quality with disease resistance and high yield.
 When Eddie Graham was appointed Minister for Agriculture in 1944, he indicated that a Wheat Research Institute should be established in the wheat belt.
 He appointed a Wheat Research Institute Advisory Committee of farmers, millers, bakers, shippers, Dr S Macindoe from the Department and Professor Waterhouse from the University of Sydney.
 In 1945, a proposal was submitted by Dr Macindoe for the establishment of a Wheat Research Institute to address the breeding of rust resistant wheat varieties with superior baking quality.